 Joshua and Caleb stood firm, and it’s wonderful to see how even the most vicious threats could not affect their position of trust.
 And we know how the Lord rewarded them.
 These two men became the only ones from their generation to enter the promised land.

-Test the word that God has given you; be as sure as you can that He has spoken it, just as Joshua and Caleb were concerning the Lord’s promise of Canaan.
-When the opposition arises, and it will; when the threats are severe, and they may be, remember that the majority against you with all its fear and “common sense” will not receive the reward of faith, but will lose its inheritance… while you will please the Lord and receive yours in full.
+Stand firm in faith, just as Joshua and Caleb did concerning God’s promises.
+When opposition arises—and it will—and when the threats are severe—and they may be—remember that the majority against you, with all its fear and so-called “common sense,” will not receive the reward of faith but will lose its inheritance … while you will please the Lord and receive yours in full.